hoanganhduc/hoanganhduc.github.io/publications.md

 * I have been collaborated with the following coauthors (in alphabetical order by last name): {% for author in site.data.coauthors %}{% if author.homepage != "" %}{% if author == site.data.coauthors.last %}<a href="{{ author.homepage }}">{{ author.name}}</a>. {% else %}<a href="{{ author.homepage }}">{{ author.name}}</a>, {% endif %}{% else %}{% if author == site.data.coauthors.last %}{{ author.name | append: ". " }}{% else %}{{ author.name | append: ", " }}{% endif %}{% endif %}{% endfor %}
 * Traditionally, in most areas of mathematics and theoretical computer science, [authors are listed in alphbetical order by last name](https://www.ams.org/profession/leaders/culture/JointResearchandItsPublicationfinal.pdf).
-* For papers having "article numbers" instead of "page numbers", in this list, I use `pp. [article number].[start page]--[article number].[endpage]`.
-For example, for an article numbered 7 and having 12 pages: `pp. 7.1--7.12`

 -----